rznayeem/yum-yacht-client/README.md

 [Live-Link: https://yum-yacht.web.app/](https://yum-yacht.web.app/)

+## Overview

+Yum Yacht is a Restaurant Management website designed to streamline and enhance the dining experience.This projects offers a wide array of features for both users and administrators.
+From discovering top food items to detailed food information and user account management, Yum Yacht aims to provide a user-friendly platform for managing restaurant operations and enhancing the culinary experience for all users.

+## Features

 - This is a website of Restaurant Management & my assignment category 0005
 - Top 6 Food Items: Discover the top 6 mouthwatering food items curated just for you.